top of page

 I personally use and recommend Nexgard Spectra year-round.

-Spaying and Neutering!
 I do recommend spaying or neutering anytime from 6 months old.
 It does somewhat help with training by keeping your pups mind free from distractions.
 In no way does it replace training however.
 I do recommend spay and neuter at 6-7 months of age for the less experienced dog owners, other intact dogs in the home, etc.

 If you choose to wait until your pup matures a bit more then you can do so at a later date.
 I do not see any harm in either option!
 However, if you do wait then you need to be aware of some things!
 Talk to your vet about risks like Pyometra, mammary mass’ and pseudo pregnancy in females so you know what to watch for.
 But most importantly if you are not fully prepared and knowledgeable in proper breeding practices, then keep them on a leash and away from other intact dogs.
 All dogs sold are on a Spay/Neuter contract and must be altered by the age of 2 years old.

-Diet!
 Your puppy has been started on a med breed puppy diet, which is what I recommend for the first 7-12 months of their life.
 If your puppy is a healthy weight then I recommend switching to a medium breed adult food by around 8 months to help prevent obesity and other issues.
 Please follow feeding guides on the bag.
 Keeping your pet on the leaner side is far healthier for them and their joints/back in the long run then accidentally getting a little chunky.
 Take a look at your pet from above and from the side, you should clearly see their beautiful curves!
 If you’re seeing a tube then it’s time to cut back!
 Corgis are well known for being great eaters and it is very easy for them to gain weight!
-My corgis generally eat 1/2 - 2/3 of a cup of ________________________ twice daily dependant on the number of treats and their current weight.
+My corgis generally eat 1/2 - 2/3 of a cup twice daily dependent on the number of treats and their current weight.

 Brands I recommend include; Royal Canin, Hills, Fromm, Purina in no particular order.

-I do not recommend big store brands or boutique diets that do not have studies behind them.
-Absolutely never feed a grain free diet as it does have proven negative effects on the heart that can be irreversible once noted.
+*Absolutely never feed a grain free diet as it does have proven negative effects on the heart that can be irreversible once noted.

 When it comes to RAW diets, I do not recommend them.
 They are an art and there is a reason why we do scientific studies on pet food.
 It is hard to ensure a puppy gets the right amounts of nutrients to grow properly.
 Of course, kibble is not perfect either but it is much more accurate and scientifically tested (the brands I recommend).
 Unfortunately, as this diet became popular, I have first hand seen the negative effects on puppies that were fed raw, from GI issues/inflammation, dental, growth/bone developmental issues, and GI blockages.
 Therefore, I no longer support this as a good dietary option.
 I do add some dog friendly snacks in here and there.
 Carrots, blueberries, lettuce in small amounts is a nice treat.